 Is Link Building Dead?

-While it flew under Google’s radar for a while, eventually rapgenius.com was caught in a scheme involving social media sites in which they where essential offering users a reward for building links for them.
-The site was promptly deindexed from Google and in a very public plea, the owners of rapgenius.com reached out to Google to let them know that they were ending the practice and the website was eventually indexed in the Google search engine again.
+While it flew under Google’s radar for a while, eventually rapgenius.com was caught in a scheme involving social media sites in which they were essentially offering users a reward for building links for them.
+The site was promptly deindexed by Google, and the owners of rapgenius.com reached out to Google to inform them that they were discontinuing the practice, and the website was eventually reindexed in the Google search engine.

-What do SEOs think?
+What Do SEOs Think?

-With this option off the table for small businesses to stand outin the search engine rankings, they will need to work harder than ever to outshine the big brands.
+With this option off the table for small businesses to stand out in the search engine rankings, they will need to work harder than ever to outshine the big brands.
 Small businesses will need to get creative with their link building and focus more on relationship building rather than building tier 1 links.

 To many small businesses, this would mean focusing more on social media.
 However, the fact is that social media is open to spam and there is a good chance that these links could end up being devalued in the future as well.

 Ahead in 2014

-Are you wondering why linkbuilding is important in the first page or are you planning to implement linkbuilding as a part of your online marketing strategy but don’t know how?
+Are you wondering why link building is important on the first page or are you planning to implement link building as a part of your online marketing strategy but don’t know how?
 Let Infintech Designs assist you.
-Give us a call or chat wit us today for further assistance.
+Give us a call or chat with us today for further assistance.